abhisheknaiidu/awesome-github-profile-readme/README.md

 - [Visitor Badge](https://visitor-badge.glitch.me/#docs) - Count visitors for your README.md, Issues, PRs in GitHub
 - [1990s style Visitor Counter](https://twitter.com/ryanlanciaux/status/1283755637126705152) - Add a 1990s style visitor counter with one line of markdown.
 - [Vistor Count](https://pufler.dev/git-badges/) - Count visitors for README.md that can be used with shields.io
+- [Hits](https://hits.sh) - Hit Counter for Your GitHub or Any Kind of Websites You Want.
 - [Shields Project](https://shields.io/) - Use Shields to create profile badges, compatible with Simple Icons
 - [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats) - Get dynamically generated GitHub stats on your readmes
 - [GitHub Streak Stats](https://github.com/DenverCoder1/github-readme-streak-stats) - 🔥 Stay motivated and show off your contribution streak! 🌟 Display your total contributions, current streak, and longest streak on your GitHub profile README